Junior Philosophy Olympiad

 27/01/2026

-Registration deadline for Selection round
+Registration deadline for Selection Round

 02/02 - 08/02/2026

-Online voting time for Selection round
+Online voting period for Selection Round

 March, 2026